devleaks/lata-docs/docs/resources/Turnaround Profile.md

 In this case, vehicle should be thought as an « object ».
 For example, it is possible to place cones or chocks around the aircraft and have them disappear at the end of the turnaround.
 Cones or chocks will appear and disappear but will not be animated.

 ### Name
 Optional service name.
 The name is used in comments.
-If no name is used, LATA will assign a unique name.
+If no name is used, LATA will assign a unique name based on service type and sequence number.